 Rhine swimming is on of the best ways to appreciate Basel.
 To be immersed in the water of the Rhine on a hot summer days is just fabulous, what better way to travel through the heart of Basel!

-With only a few days of Summer left and the Autumn looming it’s time to enjoy the last few warm evenings or sunny afternoons at Basel’s numerous buvettes that are spread out along the Rhine.
+When’s warm enough to eat out side then it’s time to enjoy, warm evenings or sunny afternoons at Basel’s numerous buvettes that are spread out along the Rhine.
 A buvette is a popup, seasonal bar that serves apero nibbles, sandwiches and other fast foods along with alcoholic and non-alcoholic drinks.
 Perfect for lazy summer afternoons watching the world go by, watching the sunset over the Rhine, resting after a Rhine swim or just hanging out with family and friends.